paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-07-21-brands_renewed.md

   class="u-bleed"
 %}

 Under Consideration's [_Brand New_][1] is a blog that critiques corporate and brand identity work.
-Over the years that I've been reading its reviews, I've noticed that the work I tend to appreciate the most is that which seeks to refine an existing identity rather than reinvent it wholesale.
+Over the years that I've been reading its reviews, I've noticed that the work I tend to appreciate most is that which seeks to refine an existing identity rather than reinvent it wholesale.
 While a logo may still receive a few nips and tucks, much of the work is instead focused on updating the accompanying design language, weeding out those areas where inconsistencies have crept in.
 Here are a few recent examples:

 * On the occasion of the 100th anniversary of its crane symbol, [Lufthansa undertook the subtlest of brand refinements][2].
 Alongside a tweak to this symbol and review of its type system, emphasis would now be given to a darker and more elegant blue, with its distinctive yellow demoted to that of a more functional accent.